How to Manage Your Septic System Cost

 Here you’ll find everything you need to understand and oversee the installation or replacement of a quality wastewater disposal solution for your New Hampshire property.

 How Much Does a Septic System Design Cost?

 Installation of soil absorption field requires a septic system design service such as leach field design by a NH licensed Septic Designer.
-The cost of septic system design typically ranges from $1,500 - $2,000.
+The septic design cost of a septic system typically ranges from $1,500 - $2,000.
 The price is determined by the scope of work that your specific property requires.

 Your designer must make three key decisions.
 These include whether to use a conventional (anaerobic) or aerobic (advanced treatment system); the type of drain field to use; and the type of septic tank to use.